Sathya-5298/TestAutomationFramework/Readme.md

 ## 🚀 About Me
-Hello, I am SathyaMurth D and I have 4 years of experience in Automation testing using technologies like Selenium Webdriver,JAVA, API Testing with Postman and Rest Assured
+Hello, I am SathyaMurth D and a Test Automation Engineer with over 4 years of experience with end-to-end testing projects across multiple domains such as retail, luxury fashion, gaming.
+Expertise in Automation Testing using Selenium WebDriver with Java, Cucumber BDD, TestNG, API testing with Postman and REST Assured, database testing.
+Embracing a mindset of continuous learning and seeking new opportunities to develop and grow in my role